tconbeer/harlequin-web/src/docs/adbc.md

 ### Postgres Driver

 <Tip>
 Harlequin also has a Postgres adapter, which connects using Psycopg, instead of ADBC.
-For more information, see <a class="underline hover:decoration-green hover:decoration-4 hover:underline-offset-4" href="postgres">this page</a>.
+For more information, see <Link href="postgres">this page</Link>.
 </Tip>

 The Postgres URI should be in the format of a [Postgres DSN](https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNSTRING):